SidharthArya/SidharthArya/AWESOME-STARS.md

 - [Nutlope/roomGPT](https://github.com/Nutlope/roomGPT) - Upload a photo of your room to generate your dream room with AI.
 - [matplotlib/ipympl](https://github.com/matplotlib/ipympl) - Matplotlib Jupyter Integration
 - [recharts/recharts](https://github.com/recharts/recharts) - Redefined chart library built with React and D3
-- [cvat-ai/cvat](https://github.com/cvat-ai/cvat) - Annotate better with CVAT, the industry-leading data engine for machine learning.
-Used and trusted by teams at any scale, for data of any scale.
 - [pmndrs/zustand](https://github.com/pmndrs/zustand) - 🐻 Bear necessities for state management in React
 - [riffusion/riffusion-app-hobby](https://github.com/riffusion/riffusion-app-hobby) - Stable diffusion for real-time music generation (web app)
 - [komodorio/helm-dashboard](https://github.com/komodorio/helm-dashboard) - The missing UI for Helm - visualize your releases